Product

 5. Avatar: Optional.
 A small graphics file (GIF, JPEG, PNG, etc.) that represents you in discussions.

 Once you have successfully registered, you are a full-fledged member of our online community!
-If you are familiar with Helix this should all be very familiar to you: after all, it is a Helix collection.
+If you are familiar with Helix, getting around in techdb should be very familiar to you: after all, it is a Helix collection.

 Be sure to check out all of the options that are available.
 And don't forget: every Friday afternoon (US Eastern Time) members of the QSA ToolWorks staff drop by the HelixChat window.
 If you want to talk directly to us, this is a great way to do it.